 Total food costs: around 175$.

-Costs of paid attractions in Cambodia
+4. Costs of Attractions in Cambodia

 Includes only attractions listed higher in itinerary.